zenml-io/zenml/docs/book/getting-started/installation/m1-mac-installation.md

 pyenv86 install 3.9.14
 ```

-## 6. Installing ZenML in a new virtual environment
+## 6. Installing ZenML in a Virtual Environment

 Lastly, let's install ZenML in a new virtual environment.

-### Create a Virtual Environment with pyenv-virtualenv
+### Creating a Virtual Environment with pyenv-virtualenv

 To create a new virtual environment called `zenml` based on Python 3.9.14, run: